jnaik2/1380/README.md

 > How would you explain the implementation of `createRPC` to someone who has no background in computer science — i.e., with the minimum jargon possible?

 createRPC is essentially a way for two computers to communicate not just data, but tasks.
 Let's say you are super knowledgable about history.
 I could ask you a bunch of questions on my topic, let's say American independence, and piece together your answers to better understand the topic.
 But, since you are knowledgable, I could just outsource my paper topic on American independence to you, and then get the finished product. createRPC is like outsourcing the big dirty work (e.g. a paper) as opposed to combining the small work yourself (e.g. request/responses)

+# M3: Node Groups & Gossip Protocols

+## Summary

+My implementation comprises `8` new software components, totaling `300` added lines of code over the previous implementation.
+The new components include distributed & modified local versions of groups, comm, routes, and status.
+The key challenges I faced was managing `1` the routes and new distributed services.
+I handled this by instantiating a global distribution object per GID that I then could access as necessary for distributed services, but using the routeMap for local services.
+Another challenge `2` was implementing distributed services, especially comm.send.
+This was challenging because it required me to think about concurrency and how I could collect the results from multiple nodes.
+The next challenge that resulted from this was `3` modifying how I handled errors.
+Since distributed services could collect errors across multiple nodes, I couldn't just check if err was null, I had to wrap it in an object and then check.

+## Correctness & Performance Characterization

+_Correctness_ -- I included 5 tests.
+The tests test my distributed implementations in a variety of settings.
+They all run under 5 seconds.

+## Key Feature

+> What is the point of having a gossip protocol?
+Why doesn't a node just send the message to _all_ other nodes in its group?

+The point of a gossip protocol is to allow for scalable communication in massive networks of nodes.
+If a node sends all messages to all nodes, it would result in too many messages that would not scale well for large groups.
+Gossip protocols still promise convergence, but they don't send overwhelming amounts of messages so they can scale to any size.